thohell/relaxed-simple-monitor-layout/README.md

 This is a tiny npm module that does one thing, and one thing only.
 It contains a simple parser for **xrandr** that returns the layout of any active monitors as an array.
 You need to have the binary **xrandr** in your path.
 Only the layout of the current screen is returned.

+This little snippet was written using **node 8.5.0** on an **Ubuntu 17.04** (amd64) system.
+There are absolutely no guarantees that this will work in any other configuration.

 Install from npm registry:
 ```
 npm install relaxed-simple-monitor-layout